bokeh/bokeh/sphinx/source/docs/user_guide/interaction.rst

     client-side JavaScript callbacks, or with real Python code in a Bokeh server application.

+:ref:`userguide_interaction_tooltips`
+    Bokeh lets you use tooltips to add additional information to most UI elements in your visualization.

 :ref:`userguide_interaction_jscallbacks`
     See how to attach ``CustomJS`` callbacks to various widgets and events in Bokeh documents.